Physical and Occupational Therapy for Spinal Muscular Atrophy

 Physical therapy (PT) is focused on improving movement.
 A physical therapist can design a personalized exercise program.
 In most cases, PT focuses on improving posture and joint mobility, and slowing down muscle weakness.
 Physical therapists can also suggest mobility devices and assistive equipment.1,2

-- Suggest devices and modifications to improve accessibility at home, work, and in school, such as mechanical lifts or resizing doors for wheelchair access
+- Suggest devices and modifications to improve accessibility at home, work, and in school, such as mechanical lifts, ramps, shower chairs, and resizing doors for wheelchair access

 - Work with schools to provide modifications, such as elevator access, specific seating, and wheelchair accessibility